-What are your top tips to DJs looking to grow their same sex wedding business?
+What are your top tips to DJs looking to grow their same-sex wedding business?

-First, place images of same sex couples on your webs
+First, place images of same-sex couples on your webs

-Second, create separate paperwork for same sex couples.
+Second, create separate paperwork for same-sex couples.
 Spend an afternoon revising your wedding planning forms creating one set for lesbian couples and one for gay male couples.
 Let your prospective clients know that you offer these customized forms.

 Fourth, be where they are.
-Of course, you want to be online where same sex couples are researching wedding vendors – sites like the Rainbow Wedding Network and gayweddings.com.
+Of course, you want to be online where same-sex couples are researching wedding vendors – sites like the Rainbow Wedding Network and gayweddings.com.
 DJs should also research local community events.
 In particular, DJs can purchase a table at “pride festivals” – large gatherings for the LGBT community that are less formal and lots of fun!

 Fifth, volunteer for causes important to the LGBT community such as AIDS walks or LGBT youth programs.
 Remember, the community is quick to support those who support them.

-What’s the top mistake that DJs make marketing to same sex couples?
+What’s the top mistake that DJs make marketing to same-sex couples?

-The top mistake that DJs make in this regard are not incorporating images and content related to same sex couples on their websites.
+The top mistake that DJs make in this regard are not incorporating images and content related to same-sex couples on their websites.
 Also, using outdated terms like “civil union” and “commitment ceremony.”

 At consultations and performances with same-sex couples, is there a politically correct way to address them?

 That’s a great question!
-Actually, at a consultation, I initially refer to them as a “couple.”
+Actually, for a consultation, I initially refer to them as a “couple.”
 Later, I ask them “how do you prefer to be addressed at the wedding?”
 Some possible answers are “brides” “grooms” “bride and broom (butch)” “newlyweds” or simply by their first names.